Complete reducibility and subgroups of exceptional algebraic groups: The connected G -irreducible subgroups

 \subsection{Main results}

 We now present results classifying the $G$-cr semisimple subgroups of exceptional algebraic groups.
-Suppose $p$ is large enough so that all subgroups of a given type are $G$-cr.
-Then simple $G$-cr subgroups were classified in \cite{MR1329942,LawTest1}.
+When $p$ is large enough that all subgroups of a given type are $G$-cr, the simple $G$-cr subgroups were classified in \cite{MR1329942,LawTest1}.
 The $G$-irr subgroups of type $A_1$ were studied for $G$ of exceptional type except $E_8$ in \cite{MR2707891}, and $G$-irr subgroups of $G = G_2, F_4$ are classified in \cite{MR2604850}, \cite{SteF4}, respectively.
 The reductions in \S\ref{sec:gcralg} now allow us to concentrate on semisimple, $G$-irr subgroups.

 \begin{theorem} Let $G$ be a simple algebraic group of exceptional type and let $H$ be a $G$-irr connected subgroup of $G$.
-Then $H$ is $\textrm{Aut}(G)$-conjugate to exactly one subgroup in Tables \cite[\S 11, Tables 1--5]{ThomasIrreducible} and each subgroup in the tables is $G$-irr. \end{theorem} This was proved in a sequence of papers \cite{Tho1,Tho2,ThomasIrreducible}.
-The tables are lengthy and so we do not reproduce them here.
-The last of these papers describes the poset structure of $\mathrm{Irr}(G)$; \cite[\S 11, Tables 1A--5A]{ThomasIrreducible}.
-A detailed explanation of the tables can be found at the start of \S11 of {\it loc.~cit.}.
-Furthermore, the tables provide the composition factors of each subgroup in $\mathrm{Irr}(G)$ on both the minimal and adjoint module.
+Then $H$ is $\Aut(G)$-conjugate to exactly one subgroup in Tables \cite[\S 11, Tables 1--5]{ThomasIrreducible} and each subgroup in the tables is $G$-irr. \end{theorem} This was proved in a sequence of papers \cite{Tho1,Tho2,ThomasIrreducible}.
+The tables are lengthy and we do not reproduce them here.
+The last of these papers, specifically \cite[\S 11, Tables 1A--5A]{ThomasIrreducible}, describes the poset structure of $\mathrm{ConIrr}(G)$ and gives a detailed explanation of the tables.
+The tables also provide the composition factors of each subgroup in $\mathrm{ConIrr}(G)$ on both the minimal and adjoint module.

-\begin{example} When $G=G_2$, the reductive maximal connected subgroups of $G$ are: where $\tilde{A}_1$ and $\tilde{A}_2$ denote subgroups whose roots coincide with short roots of $G$.
-There are no proper irreducible connected subgroups of $A_1$ so it requires no further consideration.
+\begin{example} When $G=G_2$, the reductive maximal connected subgroups of $G$ are: where $\tilde{A}_1$ and $\tilde{A}_2$ denote subgroups whose roots are short roots of $G$.
+A group of type $A_1$ has no proper irreducible connected subgroups, so this requires no further consideration.